 The Department of Environmental Sciences has six faculty members with a commitment to quality growth and approximately 70 undergraduates and 15 graduate students.
-We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, which oversees our international programs, including a research station in Costa Rica and a rhino conservation program in South Africa.
+We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, who oversees our international programs, including a research station in Costa Rica and a rhino conservation program in South Africa.

 Texas Christian University is ranked in the ‘Top 100 National Universities’ by the US News and World Report and is categorized as a Doctoral University: Higher Research Activity (R2) in the Carnegie Classifications.

 TCU uses an online application protocol administered by Human Resources.
-All application materials: cover letter, curriculum vitae, representative publications, detailed research plans, a statement of teaching philosophy, must be submitted electronically at https://tcu.igreentree.com/CSS_Faculty/CSSPage_Welcome.asp.
+All application materials: cover letter, curriculum vitae, representative publications, a statement of teaching philosophy, must be submitted electronically at https://tcu.igreentree.com/CSS_Faculty/CSSPage_Welcome.asp.
 Three confidential letters of recommendation should be emailed directly from the reviewer or dossier service to: email@example.com.
 Do not send documents directly to the Department.

 Review of applications will begin immediately and continue until filled.
 Should you have any inquiry, please contact: firstname.lastname@example.org.